-The PIN screen will automatically show up on the IM when the fob is not present and the the Off/Run switch is set to Run.
+The PIN screen will automatically show up on the IM when the fob is not present and the vehicle has be attempted to be turned ON.

 - If a mistake is made while entering PIN, move the OFF/RUN switch to OFF before entering the last digit and then start the procedure from the beginning. - If the procedure fails to disarm the security system, wait 2 minutes before attempting another PIN disarm. - The security system remains disarmed until the OFF/RUN switch is moved to OFF. - At any time during a PIN disarm if the fob is brought within range, the security system disarms as the module receives the coded signal from the fob.